skrysm/hdvp/SPEC.md

 These are the English letters (a - z) and digits (0 - 9) without the letters `l` and `v`, and the digits `0` and `2`.

 The position in the string above defines which value is encoded with which character (e.g. 0 = y, 1 = b, 2 = n, ...)

+HDVP verification codes are always displayed in **lower-case** (for ease of use); verification of the code must be case-insensitive.